dahachm/epam.devops-hometask/10/HOMETASK.md

   -rwxr-xr-x   1 root     root       576720 Feb  7 09:11 usr/sbin/xfs_repair
   ```

-  **usr/lib/modules/3.10.0-1160.15.2.el7.x86_64/kernel/fs/xfs** - XFS kernel module
+  - **usr/lib/modules/3.10.0-1160.15.2.el7.x86_64/kernel/fs/xfs** - XFS kernel module

-  **usr/lib/modules/3.10.0-1160.15.2.el7.x86_64/kernel/fs/xfs/xfs.ko.xz** - compressed XFS kernel module
+  - **usr/lib/modules/3.10.0-1160.15.2.el7.x86_64/kernel/fs/xfs/xfs.ko.xz** - compressed XFS kernel module

-  **usr/sbin/fsck.xfs** - is used to check and optionally repair XFS filesystem
+  - **usr/sbin/fsck.xfs** - is used to check and optionally repair XFS filesystem

-  **usr/sbin/xfs_db** - is used to examine an XFS filesystem
+  - **usr/sbin/xfs_db** - is used to examine an XFS filesystem

-  **usr/sbin/xfs_metadump** - is a debugging tool that copies the metadata from an XFS filesystem to a file.
+  - **usr/sbin/xfs_metadump** - is a debugging tool that copies the metadata from an XFS filesystem to a file.

-  **usr/sbin/xfs_repair** - repairs corrupt or damaged XFS filesystems
+  - **usr/sbin/xfs_repair** - repairs corrupt or damaged XFS filesystems

 ## 2. Explain the difference between ordinary and rescue initrd images.

   When some kernel modules or initramfs files are corrupted or missing, the system can't boot correctly.

-  For that case there is a **rescue initrd** image that containt all the drivers and kernel modules (usually for the previous stable kernel version) so the system can be
-  booted using this image and admin can check what happened to the needed initial ram disk.
+  For that case there is a **rescue initrd** image that contain all the drivers and kernel modules (usually for the previous stable kernel version).
+The system can boot using this image, and Admin has access to system files and is able to check what is the problem.

-  So the rescue version of initramfs(initrd) is usually much bigger and generared automatically each time kernel is updated.
+  So the **rescue** version of initramfs(initrd) is usually *much bigger* and is generared automatically each time kernel is updated.

   ![5](/10/screenshots/task1_5.png)